egor-tensin/blog/_posts/2020-05-06-docker-bind-mounts.md

 to it.

-If you want to preserve ./data ownership, Redis' image (and many others) explicitly accomodates for it by _not_ changing its owner if the container is run as anybody other than root.
+If you want to preserve ./data ownership, Redis' image (and many others) explicitly accommodates for it by _not_ changing its owner if the container is run as anybody other than root.
 For example: